svenhominal/IPEO_Project_Group_4/README.md

    **inside** the `IPEO_PROJECT_GROUP_4` directory.

-2. Verify the structure to avoid any path-related issues during execution.
+2. I used this folder structure to read the images, just so that we dont have any confusion